PanosEconomou/notes/Projects/CFT/Tricritical_Ising.md

 ## What do I need to figure out?

-1. Is the map that assigns conformal boundaries to conformal defects 1-1 and onto?
-2. When we say that a defect is conformal in what sense does this mean that it is invariant under the symmetry fusion ring?
+1. When we say that a defect is conformal in what sense does this mean that it is invariant under the symmetry fusion ring? - It means that each boundary satisfies the conformal boundary condition and a collection of them defines a nim rep of the fusion ring of the symmetry.